palowenstein/professional-materials-updated-portfolio-page/README.md

 ## Overview
 <ul>
-<li>Custom online porfolio featuring assignments from weeks #1-#8, as well as earlier projects and an overrall description of the author's creative identity.</li>
+<li>Custom online porfolio featuring professional assignments (Honda, InsightRX), assignments from weeks #3-#22 (coding vault) and an overrall description of the author's creative identity.</li>
-<li>Links to updated r&eacute;sum&eacute; (stored locally), GitHub, Linkedin, Twitter and other creative links.</li>
+<li>Links to updated r&eacute;sum&eacute; (stored locally), GitHub, Linkedin.
+Also, links to github repositories (coding vault), deployed applications (coding vault, portfolio).</li>
 <li>The GitHub profile with pinned repositories, the updated Linkedin profile and r&eacute;sum&eacute; are part of this homework assignement and should be graded as such.</li>
 </ul>